DevOpsHW/DevOps-HW4/README.md

 1. Perfomr a `git commit` then it will trigger the `post-commit` hook, it will build the app and push to the local registry.
 2. `git push` to the blue or green repository, it will trigger the `post-receive` hook in the target repo, and deploy the corresponding app.

-This is a [demo](https://drive.google.com/file/d/0B87f7178bIHnZmI4NngzbUFYOXc/view?usp=sharing) of the whole process.